create a new user on Ubuntu 16.04 adduser new_user # add user to the sudo group usermod -aG sudo new_user # command to remove user and its related home directory # deluser --remove-home new_user # switch to the user su - new_user # navigate to user directory /home/new_user

 Create a daemon process to run the application.
 First, we will need to create the daemon service by creating a new service file under systemd.

-# Using a linux file editor like vi or nano (may need to install if you haven't already) sudo nano /etc/systemd/system/kestrel-name_of_the_service.service # Place the following into the new service file # assuming that /home/new_user/dotnetcoreapp is where the application is running from # user_name should have the required permissions [Unit] Description=name_of_the_service on Ubuntu [Service] WorkingDirectory=/home/new_user/dotnetcoreapp ExecStart=/usr/bin/dotnet /home/new_user/dotnetcoreapp/app.dll Restart=always RestartSec=10 SyslogIdentifier=dotnet-name_of_the_service User=new_user [Install] WantedBy=multi-user.target
+# Using a linux file editor like vi or nano # (you may need to install if you haven't already) sudo nano /etc/systemd/system/kestrel-name_of_the_service.service # Place the following into the new service file # assuming /home/new_user/dotnetcoreapp is the application root # user_name should have the required permissions [Unit] Description=name_of_the_service on Ubuntu [Service] WorkingDirectory=/home/new_user/dotnetcoreapp ExecStart=/usr/bin/dotnet /home/new_user/dotnetcoreapp/app.dll Restart=always RestartSec=10 SyslogIdentifier=dotnet-name_of_the_service User=new_user [Install] WantedBy=multi-user.target

 Start the service using the following commands.